 And finally, it’s pink and it makes me feel bright and happy when I wear it!

 Want to buy one now?
 Click here to go straight to Berghaus online

 Are you looking to buy a new jacket?
 Or have you tried the Berghaus Paclite jacket?
-Ask me any more questions in the comments below or message me via my Facebook page @beckythetraveller
+Is there anything else I’ve missed in my review of the jacket?
+Ask me any more questions in the comments below or Facebook @beckythetraveller

 Save me to your Travel Pinterest boards